Alan Tatchell Conrad 1478237 RAFVR: “The RAF Tourist”

 An airman’s tour

 Alan Tatchell Conrad was born towards the end of 1921 in Lancashire.
-Called up for RAF war service in the Spring of 1941, Alan reported to 3 Recruits Centre, RAF Padgate, on 24 May.
+Called up for RAF war service in the Spring of 1941, he reported to 3 Recruits Centre, RAF Padgate, on 24 May.
 Mustered as a Group IV Clerk (General Duties) in the entry rank of AC2, his starting pay was 3 shillings and 3 pence per day.
 By September 1941, Alan was aboard ship, bound via South Africa and Aden for the Middle East.

 Disembarked at Port Tewfik on the Suez Canal that October, from Middle East Pool he was sent on to the sand and scrub of The Sudan, where he had been posted as a clerk to 211 Squadron at Wadi Gazouza.
 The Squadron had been sent there for duty as a Blenheim Operations training unit, pending formation of 72 OTU.